Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse detector DELIGHT: Acknowledgement

 \section{Acknowledgement}

+We thank Prof. Florian Bernlochner, Tobias B\"ockh and Sebastian Laudage for useful discussions regarding the FASER detector.
 The work of BB is supported by the MATRICS Grant(MTR/2022/000264) of the Science and Engineering Research Board(SERB), Government of India.
 HKD and RS acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG) through the funds provided to the Sino-German Collaborative Research Center TRR110 “Symmetries and the Emergence of Structure in QCD” (DFG Project-ID 196253076)".
-NG would like to acknowledge IOE-IISC fellowship program for financial support.
+NG would like to acknowledge the IOE-IISC fellowship program for financial support.
 SM is supported by Grant-in-Aid for Scientific Research from the MEXT, Japan (20H01895, 20H00153, 19H05810, 18H05542, JPJSCCA20200002) and by World Premier International Research Center Initiative (WPI), MEXT, Japan (Kavli IPMU).
-RS would like to thank Indian Institute of Science for computational support.
+RS would like to thank the Indian Institute of Science for computational support.